 The Traffic in Women's Work: East European Migration and the Making of Europe (University of Chicago Press, 2014) is an intervention in the heated debate on the making and unmaking of Europe in the wake of 1989.
 It argues that the critical project of pluralizing Europe needs to account for the Europe brought together through the circulation of East European women’s labor.
 Reading recent cinematic texts that critically frame this labor, the book shows East European migrant women, alongside women from the global South, becoming responsible for the biopolitical labor of reproduction, whether they work as domestics, nannies, nurses, sex workers, or wives.

-Co-auhored with Manuela Boatca, Creolizing the Modern: Transylvania across Empires (forthcoming, Cornell University Press) was supported by an ACLS Collaborative Research Fellowship.
+Co-authored with Manuela Boatca, Creolizing the Modern: Transylvania across Empires (Cornell University Press) was supported by an ACLS Collaborative Research Fellowship.
 The book places Transylvania in inter-related debates in World Literature, World History and World-Systems Analysis.
 How does “the world” look like from the vantage point of a small village in Transylvania?
 The project places this multi-ethnic and multilingual region in a comparative framework that yields a fresh perspective on comparatism.

 Professor Parvulescu’s articles have been published in PMLA, New Literary History, Critical Inquiry, Literature Compass, Interventions, Camera Obscura.